 - Romania’s early school abandonment rate is 26.6% in rural areas, 18.1% overall (compared to the European average of 10.6%) and our country’s PISA scores were the second lowest in the EU in 2018.

 - To compete in the 21st century world economy, Romania must increase the average educational attainment level of its children.

-- Literacy is the most accurate indicator of educational attainment, while early education has been shown to be the most efficient investment.
+- Literacy is the most accurate indicator of educational attainment.

-- Children living in poor communities do not have access to age-appropriate books, being severely disadvantaged by the time they enter primary school
+- Children living in poor communities do not have access to age-appropriate books, and are thus severely disadvantaged by the time they enter primary school.

 - Providing materials without training teachers in how to maximize their use wastes resources.

 - Training teachers without providing them with quality materials severely limits their capacity to teach.

 - The COVID-19 pandemic has added another obstacle for disadvantaged children living where online access is severely limited, increasing the likelihood of their falling further behind.